Qimera 1.7.0 Release

 We are pleased to present Qimera 1.7.0.
 This is a maintenance release where we tackle bugs and small suggestions.
 We would have normally given this release the version number of 1.6.4, however, we've decided to number this release to be version 1.7.0.
 We've done this for two reasons:

 - We fixed a bug that was limiting the maximum size of QPDs to 2GB, they will now be able to handle 4 GB.
-The fix for this makes QPDs made in this version of Qimera incompatible with older versions of Qimera and other QPS applications.
+The fix for this makes QPDs that are greater than 2GB that are created in this version of Qimera incompatible with older versions of Qimera and other QPS applications.
+QPDs that are less than 2GB created in this version of Qimera will still be compatible with other QPS applications.

 - We've made a series of changes to portions of the user interface that affect the majority of workflows involving the Filter Toolbar, Slice Editor, Swath Editor and SVP Editor.